 Submission Preparation Checklist

-As part of the submission process, please check off your submission’s compliance with the requirements listed below.
-If your submission does not meet these requirements, it may be returned to you.
+As part of the submission process, please check off your submission’s compliance with the requirements below.
+If your submission does not meet these requirements, it may be returned to you and delay consideration of your work.

 - THE MANUSCRIPT CONTAINS NO IDENTIFYING INFORMATION, EVEN ON THE TITLE PAGE.
 “Author” and publication year are used in any mention of the author’s work and in the bibliography and notes instead of author names, titles of works, etc. The author’s name has been removed from the document’s Properties, which in Microsoft Word is found in the File menu (select “File,” “Properties,” “Summary,” and remove the author’s name; select “OK” to save).